 Mining Locations

-Lazulite’s widespread presence across the globe bolsters its appeal.
+Lazulite’s widespread presence worldwide bolsters its appeal.
 Beyond the Ural Mountains and Austria, lazulite has been discovered in countries such as:

-In recognition of its natural abundance, the region of Yukon in Canada has even chosen lazulite as its official gemstone, a testament to its cultural significance and geologic importance.
+In recognition of its natural abundance, the Yukon region of Canada has even designated lazulite as its official gemstone, a testament to its cultural significance and geologic importance.

 The allure of Lazulite stems from its visual splendour.
 Exhibiting a range of colours from azure-blue to green, with deep blue shades being the most valuable, lazulite is a feast for the eyes.
-Its crystal habit varies from tabular to granular, and it displays strong pleochroism, revealing different shades of blue depending on the viewing angle.
+Lazulite can also appear in black, blue, and blue-green hues, and sometimes as bluish white or even colourless crystals.
+Its crystal habit varies from tabular to granular, and it can occur in massive form as well as crystalline forms.
+Lazulite can range from opaque to translucent, which affects its suitability for cutting into gemstones.
+It exhibits strong pleochroism, revealing different shades of blue at various viewing angles.

-This strong visual appeal and its extremely rare nature make high-quality faceted lazulite especially valuable in the gemstone market.
+This strong visual appeal and its extreme rarity make high-quality faceted lazulite especially valuable in the gemstone market.

 Colour Variations

-Lazulite’s colour variations are a spectacle to behold.
+Lazulite's colour variations are a spectacle to behold.
 Influenced by the presence of iron, magnesium, and aluminum within its crystal structure, lazulite exhibits an array of shades, from deep ocean blues to serene sky blues and even rare pink varieties.
-These captivating hues contribute to the gemstone’s calming visual effect, making it a truly alluring stone.
+These captivating hues contribute to the gemstone's calming visual effect, making it truly alluring.

 Crystal Structure and Inclusions